jeppevammenkristensen/auto-spectre/README.md

 ### Strategy

-The multiselection prompt always returns List of given type.
-In the above example (`List<string>`) But AutoSpectre will attempt to adjust to the property type.
+The multiselection prompt always returns a List of given type.
+In the above example (`List<string>`).
+But AutoSpectre will attempt to adjust to the propertys type.

 * Array will result in a ToList()
 * HashSet will be initalized with new HashSet<>